Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (LAUGHTER)

-SALVANT: I'll say I was around 10, and I related with it because, you know, it's the point of view of the girl who is often invisible and looked over.
+MCLORIN SALVANT: I'll say I was around 10.
+And I related with it because, you know, it's the point of view of the girl who is often invisible and looked over.
 And I definitely felt that way and feel that way still a lot in my life.
 I just didn't feel like I could relate to the beautiful princess or the girl who gets the guy or - you know, I could relate with that yearning and that jealousy and frustration more.

 GROSS: What made you think that you could take this song from a Rodgers and Hammerstein musical for children and make it into a really interesting jazz song?

-SALVANT: Well, a big part of it is knowing that and trusting that the musicians I sing with would find a sort of groove, a sort of, you know, funky jazz take to it, you know?
+MCLORIN SALVANT: Well, a big part of it is knowing that and trusting that the musicians I sing with would find a sort of groove, a sort of, you know, funky jazz take to it, you know?
 I knew that if I gave it to the Trio that they would figure out a way to take it out of that realm and make it something that works for us.
-And sometimes I'll present songs to them, and they'll be like, are you sure you want to - you really want to do this song?
+And sometimes - sometimes I'll present songs to them and they'll be like, are you sure you want to - you really want to do this song?
 I mean, it - we don't know how to - how we're going to make that work for us.
-So I think that's a big - a big part of it is knowing that the guys - the band - will figure out a way to make it work.
+So I think that's a big - a big part of it is knowing that the guys, the band, will figure out a way to make it work.

-GROSS: Now, I want to compare "Stepsister's Lament" from "Cinderella" - your version of that - with an original song that you wrote that's on your new album.
+GROSS: Now, I want to compare "Stepsister's Lament" from "Cinderella," your version of that, with an original song that you wrote that's on your new album.
 And this is a song called "Look At Me."
-And the feeling of the song is kind of similar.
-The lyric includes the line - look at me.
-Why don't you look at me the way you look at all the other girls you see?
+And the feeling of this song is kind of similar.
+The lyric includes the line - look at me, why don't you look at me the way you look at all the other girls you see?
 Can you talk a little bit about writing that song before we hear it?

-SALVANT: I wrote that - I have a good friend that started sending me poems via email.
-And I would respond, and we just started writing like that.
+MCLORIN SALVANT: I wrote that - I have a good friend that started sending me poems via email, and I would respond and we just started writing like that.
 It had been such a long time since I'd just written poems with, you know, no music.
-And I was experiencing that friend zone, which is - you know, that's, I guess, the name for being in love with a friend who doesn't love you back.
-And I was experiencing that, and I felt the need, the urge to write it out, write it down.
-And I - a couple months later, I started looking at the lyrics and thinking, oh, maybe this could be a song.
+And I was experiencing that friend zone, which is, you know, that's I guess the name for being in love with a friend who doesn't love you back.
+And I was experiencing that and I felt the need, the urge, to write it out, write it down.
+And I - a couple months later I started looking at the lyrics and thinking, oh, maybe this could be a song.

 GROSS: Well, this is a beautiful ballad.
 The style of this song is the opposite of "Stepsister's Lament."
 So let's hear Cecile McLorin Salvant's song "Look At Me" from her new album "For One To Love."